-Solshare is not a publicly traded company so you can not just sell shares on an exchange.
+SolShare is not a publicly-traded company, so shareholders cannot sell their shares on an exchange.
 However, we will maintain a list of people interested in purchasing shares.
-We may back your shares to make shares available to the waiting list.
-In our business plan we also allocate a portion of profits for a long term capital reserve.
+We may buy back your shares to make shares available to the waiting list.
+In our business plan we also allocate a portion of profits for a long-term capital reserve.
 We may use money from this reserve to buy back shares as we are able.

-Vancouver Renewable Energy (VREC) owns the majority of voting shares in Solshare.
-They also share office space, supplies and employees.
-This helps keep Solshare’s overhead costs down.
+Vancouver Renewable Energy Co-operative (VREC Solar) owns the majority of voting shares in SolShare.
+VREC Solar contributes office costs and staff time to help keep SolShare’s overhead costs down.

-VREC will provide the equipment and installation services for many of Solshare’s projects.
-In some cases VREC may work with other contractors to reduce the cost of installation (for example if significant travel is required).
-SolShare will complete the purchase of the system from VREC when it is commissioned and begins accruing revenue from the lessee of the system.
-Solshare may make progress payments as the system is being installed.
+VREC Solar will provide the equipment and installation services for many of SolShare’s projects.
+In some cases VREC Solar may work with other contractors to reduce the cost of installation (for instance, if significant travel is required).
+SolShare will complete the purchase of the system from VREC Solar when it is commissioned and begins accruing revenue from the lessee of the system.
+SolShare may make progress payments to VREC Solar as the system is being installed.

 Most contracts will be 10 year leases with the option to renew at the end.
 The lease contract has an escalator where the lease rate will increase each year as the utility (BC Hydro) raises rates.
 However, the escalation will never be more than 50% of the utility rate increase.
 So when the lease expires, the customer will be paying a smaller premium compared to the utility rate when the lease began.
 The customer may even pay less than the utility rate.
 For this reason we think it will be unlikely that the customer would not renew the lease.